arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Lesson-2-Data-Normalization/ReadMe.md

 ## SECOND NORMAL FORM

-**To be in second normal form (2NF), all non-key attributes must depend on the entire key.
-Thus, If the 1NF has a single-attribute primary key, then the table is automatically in 2NF.**

 **If a relation has a composite key, all non-key attributes must depend on all components of the key.
 If you have a table where some non-key attributes don’t depend on all components of the key, break the table up into two or more tables so that — in each of the new tables — all non-key attributes depend on all components of the primary key.**

+If a relation does not have a composite PK then all the attributes should only reply on the primary key.

 **To convert a table to 2nd Normal Form - Make New Tables to Eliminate Partial Dependencies**

 ![image](https://user-images.githubusercontent.com/68102477/121640869-d2e30100-cad1-11eb-9f25-7200210470c2.png)